Getting You Started

 the number of failing verifications in a run.

-is a community driven library containing verifications
+The Genie SDK is a community driven library containing verifications

-which can be used by Genie
+which can be used by Genie.

-in our job file in
+Let’s add the verification_datafile argument to gRun in our job file in

 order to execute Global verifications: